Ryukyuan languages: Syntax

-While in many Japonic languages this special inflection is often identical to the verbal inflection in relative clauses, in Yuwan Amami is different (the relative inflection is -n/-tan).
+While in many Japonic languages this special inflection is often identical to the verbal inflection in relative clauses, in Yuwan Amami is different (the relative inflection is -n / -tan).
 There is some variation among the Ryukyuan languages as to the form of kakari-musubi—for example, in Irabu Miyako a focus marker blocks a specific verb form, rather than triggering a special inflection.

-Pronouns
+Vocabulary

 Thorpe (1983) reconstructs the following pronouns in Proto-Ryukyuan.
 For the first person, the singular and plural are assumed based on the Yonaguni reflex.